mu-semtech/mu-ruby-template/README.md

 To get the [Better Errors](https://github.com/charliesome/better_errors) working, you need to access your microservice directly instead of going through the identifier and dispatcher.
 You can retrieve your microservice's IP address by running the command: `docker inspect {container-name} | grep -i ip`.

 ## Helper methods
 The template provides the user with several helper methods in Sinatra.
-These helpers cannot be used outside the Sinatra context.
+Some helpers cannot be used outside the Sinatra context.

 #### error(title, status = 400)
 Returns a JSONAPI compliant error response with the given status code (default: `400`).